Practice

 Over more than two decades, Curtis & Windham has pursued excellence in architecture and landscapes.
 In 1992, founding principals Bill Curtis and Russell Windham established the practice in Houston, and today with a design team of professionals spanning three disciplines, our work continues with a shared appreciation for the timeless design principles that are found in both historic and modern design.

-Early opportunities to ex14 Hester_20130516_3507pand our scope of services led Curtis & Windham to design interiors in conjunction with architecture.
+Early opportunities to expand our scope of services led Curtis & Windham to design interiors in conjunction with architecture.
 By extension, the design of gardens and landscapes soon followed.
 Finding inspiration and richness at the boundaries between architecture, landscape architecture, and interiors, today we include these disciplines in three independent yet collaborative studios.

 We have since completed a variety of residences, institutional buildings, and landscapes in which a comprehensive design ideal has been realized in a cooperative process between studios.
 Architectural relevance derived from contextually appropriate, thoughtful design defines the architecture and landscapes of Curtis & Windham, having achieved recognition at both regional and national levels.